ChrisNzoka/blog_posts/cl0p2aijb012tn0nv60og39nr.md

 ### Creating Files

-Now, you can create files within the folder using the `touch` command.
+Now, you can create files within the folder using the `touch` command:
 ```
 touch My_cool_folder/butter My_cool_folder/coffee
 ```